-Finally, the modified-identical-objects condition served to confirm the results of the identical-objects condition and to ensure that infants were not simply expecting the agent to choose whichever pig they could more easily obtain (Fig. 2).
+and to ensure that infants were not simply expecting the agent to choose whichever pig they could obtain more easily.
 This condition was identical to the identical-objects condition except that the test events differed.
-For half the infants (two-cover group), the container was replaced with a transparent cover that was rotated so that its opening faced the agent.
-For the other infants (two-container group), two transparent containers were used, one with its opening rotated toward the agent, and one with its opening rotated toward the infant.
-In both groups, fewer steps were required for the agent-but not the infant-to retrieve the pig from the cover or container whose opening faced the agent (less-effortful event) than the other pig (more-effortful event).
-If infants were reasoning about which pig was easier for the agent to obtain, they should look reliably longer if shown the more- as opposed to the less-effortful event, as in the identical-objects condition.
+For half the infants (twocover group), the container was replaced with a transparent cover that was rotated so that its opening faced the agent.
+For the other infants (two-container group), two transparent containers were used, one with its opening rotated toward the agent and one with its opening rotated toward the infant.
+Fewer steps were required for the agent-but not the infantto retrieve the pig that was in the cover or container whose opening faced the agent (less-effortful event) than to retrieve the other pig (more-effortful event).
+If infants could reason about which pig was easier for the agent to obtain, then they should look reliably longer if shown the more-effortful as opposed to the less-effortful event, as in the identical-objects condition.